 The good news is that Indonesia’s strict foreign real estate ownership laws will likely change within the next decade.

-As mentioned, Indonesia is quickly becoming one of the largest internet economies in Southeast Asia.
-According to research from Google and Temasek Indonesia is projected to have a gross merchandise value of $146 billion in 2025.
+As mentioned before, Indonesia is quickly becoming one of the largest internet economies in Southeast Asia.
+Research from Google and Temasek states that Indonesia is projected to have a gross merchandise value of $146 billion in 2025.

 Indonesia’s growing base of internet users has spurred startup growth in the tech industry, attracting investment that has made Indonesia home to many of the largest digital platforms in Southeast Asia.